openpnp/openpnp/GcodeDriver:-Command-Reference.md

 **Note**: For [[the most common controller firmwares|Motion-Controller-Firmwares]], OpenPnP can automatically configure this command for you.
 Use the [[Issues and Solutions]] system.

 This command can reset the axis coordinates at the current machine position to new values.
-This is used after [[Visual Homing]] but also if you use the [[rotational axis **Wrap around** feature|Machine-Axes#controller-settings-rotational-axis]].
+This is used after [[Visual Homing]] but also if you use the [rotational axis **Wrap around** feature](https://github.com/openpnp/openpnp/wiki/Machine-Axes#controller-settings).

 Example: